EXCLUSIVE-Vietnam threatens to shut down Facebook over censorship requests - source

 "Facebook has a clear responsibility to respect human rights wherever they operate in the world and Vietnam is no exception," Ming Yu Hah, Amnesty's deputy regional director for campaigns, said.
 "Facebook are prioritising profits in Vietnam, and failing to respect human rights".

-(Reporting by James Pearson; Additional reporting by Fanny Potkin in Singapore; Editing by David Clarke)
+(Reporting by James Pearson; Additional reporting by Fanny Potkin in Singapore; Editing by David Clarke and Christopher Cushing)

 ((james.pearson@reuters.com; +84-24-3825-9623;))